drahmanucsd/knightGPT/README.md

 - Improve embedding caching mechanism.
 - Implement a more user-friendly interface.

-## Contributing

-We welcome contributions to knightGPT!
-Please feel free to submit pull requests, report issues, or suggest improvements.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - The Ollama team for their excellent model serving framework